joomcode/redispipe/README.md

 Pipelining improves maximum throughput that redis can serve, and reduces CPU usage both on redis server and on client.
 Mostly it comes from saving system CPU consumption.

-But it is not always possible to use pipelining explicitly: not always you have bunch of commands you ready to send.
-Usually there are dozen of concurrent goroutines, each sends just one request at a time.
+But it is not always possible to use pipelining explicitly: usually there are dozen of concurrent goroutines, each sends just one request at a time.
 To handle usual workload, pipelining have to be implicit.

-All known Golang redis connectors use connection-per-request working model with pool of connection, and provide only explicit pipelining.
-It worked far from optimally under our load.
+All known Golang redis connectors use connection-per-request model with connection pool, and provide only explicit pipelining.
+It worked far from optimal under our load.

 "Implicit pipelining" is used in many drivers for other languages:
 - https://github.com/NodeRedis/node_redis , https://github.com/h0x91b/redis-fast-driver ,